 - Link-building: Create internal links between your old and new content.
 This helps readers to find useful related content on your site.

-- Update your static pages: If you haven’t looked at your “about” page since you created, it may be a little out of date.
+- Update your static pages: If you haven’t looked at your “about” page since you created it, it may be a little out of date.
 Also check your pages on your actual site every so often rather than just looking at them in the editor, to make sure nothing unexpected is going on.

 Refreshing Older Posts